ikoide/PongAlgorithms/README.md

     pass
 ```
 #### Calculation and Trajectories
 Bot #4 calculates where the ball will end up on the side of the screen with the paddle.
-The first if statement is to check if the ball is in the calculation range.
+The first if statement is to check if the ball is in the calculation range, the calculation range is the range that the algorithm will make it's prediction from.
 ```
 if ball.x > 1060 and ball.x < 1080:
 ```
 The next if statement inside the first is checking if the balls velocity is positive or negative.
+This works by dividing the balls velocity by 17, 17 is the base velocity so if it's currently positive it would equal 1.
 ```
 if ball.yvelocity / 17 == 1:
 ```